 However, once you are taken to the station, you must carefully consider the consequences if you choose to refuse to take the Intoxilyzer breath test.
 If you refuse that test, your driver’s license will automatically be suspended for one year under North Carolina law.
 You do, however, have the right to call a witness to the breath test, as long as he or she arrives within 30 minutes (timing of the test is critical for accuracy).
 Your best bet is to call a lawyer, even if you are a repeat DWI offender and you think you know the system.

 Attorneys who know how to fight DWI tests

-At The Clifford Division, we pursue every possible challenge in ensuring you receive fair treatment in the judicial system.
+At Clifford & Harris, PLLC, we pursue every possible challenge in ensuring you receive fair treatment in the judicial system.
 If you have been arrested for drunk driving, do not hesitate to contact us.
 We are at your side to the end, with the caliber of representation you deserve.
 Call our firm at 336-574-2788 or email us for a free consultation today.